ELODI: Ensemble Logit Difference Inhibition for Positive-Congruent Training: Experiments

+Since the absolute value of NFR is upper bounded by the error rate, comparing methods with different accuracies is hard.
+To this end, we also report \textbf{Relative NFR} (\textbf{Rel-NFR})~\cite{yan2021pct}, which is defined as

+where the denominator is the expected error rate on the subset of samples predicted correctly by the old model.
+Relative NFR factors out overall model accuracies.

-We validate the proposed approaches on two standard image classification datasets: ImageNet~\cite{deng2009imagenet} and iNaturalist~\cite{van2018inaturalist}.
-We measure models' top-1 error rate (\textbf{ER}).
-For a new model in an update experiment, we measure its negative flip rate to the old model (\textbf{NFR})~\cite{yan2021pct}, computed as $ \mathrm{NFR} = \frac{1}{N}\sum_{i=1}^N \mathbb{I}(\hat{y}_i^\mathrm{(new)} \neq \ell_i, \hat{y}_i^\mathrm{(old)} = \ell_i) $, where $\mathbb{I}(\cdot)$ is the indicator function, $\ell_i$ is the label, and $\hat{y}_i^\mathrm{(new)}$ ($\hat{y}_i^\mathrm{(old)}$) is the new (old) model's prediction.
-All classification models are trained with SGD with momentum of 0.9 and base learning rate of 0.1, which is reduced by $\frac{1}{10}$ every 30 epochs until 90 epochs.
-The batchsize is 640 with 8 GPUs.
-Unless otherwise specified, all \ours experiments are conducted with ensemble size $m=8$.
+\myparagraph{Implementation Details.} We follow the standard training recipe of ImageNet\footnote{\url{https://github.com/pytorch/examples/tree/main/imagenet}.}.
+Specifically, all classification models are trained with SGD with a momentum of 0.9 and a base learning rate of 0.1, which is reduced by a tenth every 30 epochs until 90 epochs.
+The batch size is 256 with 8 GPUs.

+For \elodi with larger models and ensemble size, GPU memory becomes a bottleneck.
+To handle the memory issue, we use gradient checkpointing~\cite{chen2016training} and reduce batch size while linearly scaling the base learning rate~\cite{goyal2017accurate}.